 "'Case law' generally refers to the written opinions of appellate courts on specific issues raised in litigated disputes."
 Morris L. Cohen et al., How to Find the Law 13 (9th ed.
 1989).

-Jenkins has electronic access to federal cases on Lexis, Westlaw, and Fastcase in the library.
+Jenkins has electronic access to federal cases on Lexis, Westlaw, Bloomberg Law, and Fastcase in the library.
 Many members can also access Fastcase remotely.
 Select decisions may be available for free online.

 Published decisions are those selected to be included for publication.
 Decisions from different jurisdictions are published in different reporters.
 Not all cases are selected for publication.
-Published decisions are available on Lexis and Westlaw in the library as well as on select member databases.
-Opinions, both published and unpublished may also be available on select courts' websites or other online sources.
+Published decisions are available on Lexis, Westlaw, and Bloomberg Law in the library as well as on select member databases.
+Opinions, both published and unpublished, may also be available on select courts' websites or other online sources.
 These online sources usually do not include editorial enhancement or citation references to reporters such as the Federal Reporter or the Federal Supplement.

 The United States Reports are the official publication of the decisions of the United States Supreme Court.
 There is usually a delay by a few years between when the opinion is first issued and its final publication in the U.S. Reports.
 Commercial publishers print the opinions on a faster timetable.
 For more information regarding the publication of U.S. Supreme Court opinions, see https://www.supremecourt.gov/opinions/info_opinions.aspx.